 “ Microbiology and cell biology laboratory expertise, from routine antimicrobial screening, to method development, to advanced Research & Development projects”

-Emery Pharma offers a wide range of microbiology and cell biology testing services in our state-of-the-art laboratory with hundreds of bacterial strains including multi drug-resistant clinical isolates, ESKAPE pathogens, and multiple fungal strains available in our inventory for immediate testing.
-Our laboratory at Emery Pharma routinely preforms microbiological testing and our Ph.D. scientists provide both recommendations for methods set up, such as suggesting microorganisms to test, and insightful and timely analysis of results.
+Emery Pharma offers a wide range of microbiology and cell biology services in our state-of-the-art laboratory with hundreds of bacterial strains including multidrug-resistant clinical isolates, ESKAPE pathogens, and multiple fungal strains available in our inventory for immediate testing.
+Our laboratory at Emery Pharma routinely performs microbiological testing and our Ph.D. scientists provide both recommendations for methods set up, such as suggesting microorganisms to test, and insightful and timely analysis of results.

 Minimum Inhibitory Concentration (MIC) is a type of antimicrobial susceptibility assay.
 It is used to determine the lowest concentration of antimicrobial agent needed to inhibit visible growth of microorganisms in broth or agar.
 Emery Pharma offers a wide range of MIC assays, including broth macro- and microdilution, disk diffusion, and agar dilution.